Internal Links

 Whenever I write a book or a magazine article I write it within the deadline: otherwise I couldn't live with myself.
 If I say something,

 I mean it.
 A bit obsessive perhaps?
-Yes, but I'd rather be reliable and obsessive than spout bull and hype.
+Yes, but I'd rather be reliable and obsessive than spout bull and hype, which seems to

 I started off as a visual observer, with

-my small telescopes and then with the home made 22cm Newtonian.
-But when I acquired serious equipment, in 1980, I became a lunar, planetary
+my small childhood refractors (30mm and 60mm) and with 3-inch and 4-inch refractors I had access to via the former Bury Grammar school's Physics teacher, Don Woodhouse.
+Then I built and used that home made 22cm Newtonian.
+But when I acquired serious equipment, in 1980 (a 14-inch Cassegrain/Newtonian) I became a lunar, planetary

 and cometary photographer, doing all my developing and fixing and printing too.
 Two bathrooms in my previous homes became photographic